Moundville Archaeological Site: Moundville Archaeological Site Human Remains Controversy

 In accordance with the 1990 Native American Graves Protection and Repatriation Act (NAGPRA), institutions such as universities and museums are required to document any discovered human remains and return them to the appropriate indigenous tribes.
-However, there is debate surrounding if modern tribes have a substantial claim to the human remains found at American excavation sites.
+However, there is debate surrounding which modern tribes have a substantial claim to the human remains found at American excavation sites.

-In the case of Moundville, currently 7 tribes are laying claim to the 5,892 human remains that have been excavated there.
-Those tribes being:
+In the case of Moundville, currently seven tribes assert descendancy to the 5,892 human remains who have been excavated there.
+Those tribes are: